 • Tennessee: Fully reopened.
 Gov. Bill Lee (R) signed an order in April prohibiting local authorities in the 89 counties directed by the health department from issuing a mask mandate.
 Lee requested the remaining six counties with independent health departments not to impose a mask mandate.

 • Texas: Fully reopened.
 Gov. Greg Abbott (R) signed an order prohibiting state and local government entities from issuing vaccine mandates.
 Abbott made an exception for nursing homes, assisted living facilities and long-term care facilities.
-Houston Mayor Sylvester Turner (D) directed city employees to wear a mask while on city premises where social distancing is difficult to maintain.

 • Utah: Fully reopened.
 Gov. Spencer Cox (R) signed a law blocking employers and colleges and universities from vaccine requirements.
 Salt Lake City Mayor Erin Mendenhall ordered individuals ages 3 and up (including employees and visitors) to wear a mask when inside city facilities.
 City employees acting within the scope of their employment must also wear a mask when outside a city facility.
 The order took effect July 28 and remains in place until rescinded.